Impact: Justice

 Objective

-The Impact Group’s first project will be to create a working definition of sexual violence in the context of International Criminal Justice.
-In doing so, the Impact Group will seek to advance the Women's Initiative for Gender Justice (WIGJ) "Call it what it is" campaign.
-WIGJ is seeking to develop an extensively researched and consulted civil society declaration, which would include a non-exhaustive list of actions that constitute sexual violence, for potential inclusion in the Elements of Crime.
+The Impact Group’s first project was to create a working definition of sexual violence in the context of International Criminal Justice.
+In doing so, the Impact Group sought to advance the Women's Initiative for Gender Justice (WIGJ) "Call it what it is" campaign.
+The aim of the campaign was to develop an extensively researched and consulted civil society declaration, which would include a non-exhaustive list of actions that constitute sexual violence, for potential inclusion in the Elements of Crime.